 The three dimensional solid parts consist of two materials (support material and part material).
-The support material is a wax based material providing adhesion to print platform, as well as, providing material used to produce supports required to build the your part.
+The support material is a wax based material providing adhesion to print platform, as well as, providing material used to produce supports required to build your part.

 The part material is an ultraviolet (UV) curable material.
 After a layer of material is deposited on the build plate, the part is exposed to a UV flash lamp.
 The UV energy is absorbed by the material converting a liquid part material to a solid polymer.
 When the build is complete, the part (consisting of the two materials) is adhered to the print platform by means of the support material).